New Edition!

 EXAMPLE 1: Francine and Phillip, a married couple, want to leave everything to each other.
 When the second spouse dies, all the property will be divided equally among their three children.

-EXAMPLE 2: Lily has a son, age nine, and a modest estate.
+EXAMPLE 2: Lily has a son, aged nine, and a modest estate.
 She wants to leave most of her property to her son (in a trust until he’s 30), and the remainder to her friends Kelly and Gretchen.

 EXAMPLE: Russell and Katy marry in their 50s, a second marriage for both of them.
-Russell has two children, ages 25 and 28.
+Russell has 2 children, aged 25 and 28.
 Katy has a daughter, who just turned 30.
 Russell’s net worth is about $370,000; Katy’s is about $560,000.
 They purchase a house together.
 Each contributes $150,000 for the down payment.
 Katy will pay roughly two-thirds of the mortgage payments and house expenses, because she earns considerably more than Russell.

 Both spouses feel strongly that when one spouse dies, the other should be able to continue to live in the house.
 But they also want their individual shares of the house to go to their own children after they both die.
 Neither wants to create the possibility that the child or children of the spouse who lives the longest could somehow end up owning the entire house.
 The couple must agree on how the house will be divided when both die, including how Katy’s extra contribution for payments and expenses will be apportioned.
 Also, they must devise a legal mechanism to accomplish their goals.